The Sajni Center: A space of hope and healing for children with cancer or life-threatening illness and their families

 "She smiled often.
 She went to different classes to tell students not to patronize those who were different, but treat them the same as everyone else.
 She continued to roll her eyes at my jokes and make her own.
 Always maintaining her independent spirit and spunk, I remember her telling me, as I forced another bad tasting medicine on her – “[Give it] Now or never.”
 We read her the Phantom Tollbooth and Little Women.
 We bought a bunny to perch and nuzzle contentedly on her lap.
 At the end, she did not suffer.
 We released 36 butterflies, one for each season of her life at her funeral.
 I hear her and see her – a flutter in my ears, a flitting about my eyes.
 She remains forever the ambassador of curiosity, of courage, and of joy." -Prabal, Sajni and Anandi's father

 Sajni passed away in July 2017.
 She is survived by her younger sister Anandi, mother Vanessa, father Prabal, and many loved ones.
 Knowing the profound effect therapeutic horseback riding had on Sajni, her family asked for contributions to Lucy's Love Bus in lieu of sending flowers.
 Thanks to Sajni's friends and family, Lucy's Love Bus is not only able to open the new healing space in Amesbury named after Sajni, but also has a select amount of funding available for siblings of Lucy's Love Bus kids to also participate in integrative therapies.
 For Sajni, integrative therapies such as horseback riding, animal therapy, massage, and acupuncture were always the good moments when she could forget about the illness, the disabilities, and the difficult treatments.
-Her family is so glad that other children, including siblings, can benefit from these therapies at no cost thanks to Lucy Love Bus.
+Her family is so glad that other children, including siblings, can benefit from these therapies thanks to Lucy Love Bus.